aditisrinivas97/Bitmap4Rust/README.md

     pub fn get_first_set_bit(bitmap: &mut Vec<u8>) -> i64

 Used to get the first bit of `bitmap` that is set to 1.
+Returns -1 if none are set.

 ---

     pub fn get_first_unset_bit(bitmap: &mut Vec<u8>) -> i64

 Used to get the first bit of `bitmap` that is set to 0.
+Returns -1 if all bits are set.

 ---